 16. Turning On All Appliances At Once

-Hopefully you unplugged all of your appliances instead of just shutting down power at the main.
-If you turn on the main and power up all of those appliances at once (your fridge, AC, computers, etc.), you risk an electrical surge which destroys your appliances
+Hopefully, you unplugged all of your appliances instead of just shutting down power at the main.
+If you turn on the main and power up all of those appliances at once (your fridge, AC, computers, etc.), you risk an electrical surge that destroys your appliances

 17. Underestimating the Infectious Disease Risk